Weibo: Features

 Many of Sina Weibo's features resemble those of Twitter.
-A user may post with a 140-character limit (increased to 2,000 as of January 2016 with the exception of reposts and comments), mention or talk to other people using "@UserName" formatting, add hashtags, follow other users to make their posts appear in one's own timeline, re-post with "//@UserName" similar to Twitter's retweet function "RT @UserName", select posts for one's favorites list, and verify the account if the user is a celebrity, brand, business or otherwise of public interest.
+A user may post with a 140-character limit (increased to 2,000 as of January 2016 with the exception of reposts and comments).
+An analysis of 29 million Weibo posts found the median length was 14 characters.
+Users may mention or talk to other people using "@UserName" formatting, add hashtags, follow other users to make their posts appear in one's own timeline, re-post with "//@UserName" similar to Twitter's retweet function "RT @UserName", select posts for one's favorites list, and verify the account if the user is a celebrity, brand, business or otherwise of public interest.
 URLs are automatically shortened using the domain name t.cn, akin to Twitter's t.co.
 Official and third-party applications can access Sina Weibo from other websites or platforms.

-Since a recent update you can now add images and this has made Sina Weibo more similar to Instagram in its function as a social media platform (also an app) in China.
-Users may: